West Kelowna Real Estate News!

 Follow along, read and share with me!

-CREA NewsOttawa, ON, January 15, 2018 – Statistics released today by The Canadian Real Estate Association (CREA), show national home sales continued to climb in December 2017.
+CREA NewsOttawa, ON, May 15, 2018 – Statistics released today by The Canadian Real Estate Association (CREA) show national home sales fell from March to April 2018.

 Highlights: